 This Easter things are somewhat different.
 “Because of the coronavirus situation,” Staalesen explains, “people are not allowed to go to their cabins at Easter, but the tradition has survived on television, radio, in audiobooks and e-books, and there are still some readers who prefer a good old-fashioned physical book to read.
 So there will be a lot of Easter crime in Norway this year of the plague, I’m sure!”

-Two writers I asked for their thoughts on ‘Easter Crime’ are Jørn Lier Horst and Thomas Enger (the duo have recently collaborated on Death Deserved).
-There’s no confusing them: ex-police detective Horst is physically imposing and cuts quite a figure (particularly when he turns up in Norwegian national dress, as he has been known to do in England), while Enger is a quiet but authoritative presence.
+Two writers I asked for their thoughts on ‘Easter Crime’ are Jørn Lier Horst and Thomas Enger (who have recently collaborated on Smoke Screen, in which police officer Alexander Blix and celebrity blogger Emma Ramm team up to investigate a cold case involving a missing girl).
+There’s no confusing these two authors: ex-police detective Horst is physically imposing and cuts quite a figure (particularly when he turns up in Norwegian national dress, as he has been known to do in England), while Enger is a quiet but authoritative presence.

 “There are Easter crime mysteries on television, on radio, in magazines and books in Norway,” Horst says.
 “Even – believe it or not – there are short crime stories on the milk cartons at Easter.
 The tradition may be related to the fact that Easter, in its origin, was something of a venerable historical crime drama: namely, the trial of the religious agitator Jesus of Nazareth!”